Say's law: Immediate reception

-The Great Depression
+The Great Depression (1929-39)

 The Great Depression posed a challenge to Say's law.
 In the United States, unemployment rose to 25%.
 The quarter of the labor force that was unemployed constituted a supply of labor for which the demand predicted by Say's law did not exist.

 John Maynard Keynes argued in 1936 that Say's law is simply not true, and that demand, rather than supply, is the key variable that determines the overall level of economic activity.
 According to Keynes, demand depends on the propensity of individuals to consume and on the propensity of businesses to invest, both of which vary throughout the business cycle.
 There is no reason to expect enough aggregate demand to produce full employment.

-Today
+The Great Recession (2007-09)

-Steven Kates, although a proponent of Say's Law, writes:
+Steven Kates, although a proponent of Say's law, writes:

 Before the Keynesian Revolution, [the] denial of the validity of Say's Law placed an economist amongst the crackpots, people with no idea whatsoever about how an economy works.
 That the vast majority of the economics profession today would have been classified as crackpots in the 1930s and before is just how it is.

 Keynesian economists, such as Paul Krugman, stress the role of money in negating Say's law: Money that is hoarded (held as cash or analogous financial instruments) is not spent on products.
 To increase monetary holdings, someone may sell products or labor without immediately spending the proceeds.
 This can be a general phenomenon: from time to time, in response to changing economic circumstances, households and businesses in aggregate seek to increase net savings and thus decrease net debt.
 To increase net savings requires earning more than is spent—contrary to Say's law, which postulates that supply (sales, earning income) equals demand (purchases, requiring spending).
 Keynesian economists argue that the failure of Say's law, through an increased demand for monetary holdings, can result in a general glut due to falling demand for goods and services.

 Many economists today maintain that supply does not create its own demand, but instead, especially during recessions, demand creates its own supply.
 Krugman writes:

 Not only doesn't supply create its own demand; experience since 2008 suggests, if anything, that the reverse is largely true -- specifically, that inadequate demand destroys supply.
 Economies with persistently weak demand seem to suffer large declines in potential as well as actual output.